-4 Support the proposed WaterSense revision to Arizona's Plumbing Code on the 1996 UMC national plumbing code.
+Support the proposed WaterSense revision to Arizona's Plumbing Code

+The Arizona plumbing code fixture requirements under A.R.S. § 45-312 list fixtures and their respective water conservation limits based on the 1996 Uniform Mechanic Code (UMC) national plumbing code.
 The most up to date plumbing code utilizes the WaterSense designation of fixtures.
 The WaterSense designation reduces the allowable flow limits of household fixtures (ex.
-Toilet 1.28 gallons per flush or less) to further promote water conservation in modern households.
+Toilet 1.28 gallons per flush or less) to further promote water conservation in households.